XanderJennie-JPG/SpecialCharacterExtension/README.md

-Quick extension that types special characters ŵ and ö you press Right Alt + w or o respectively.
+Quick custom extension for someone that types special characters ŵ and ö you press Right Alt + w or o respectively.
 To install, download to zip and load it into chrome as an unpacked extension.

 Official documentation: